Before the end of the second year

 Any schedule of part-time study (which would reduce the rate at which written preliminary examination requirements would be met) must be approved in advance by the Director of Graduate Studies (DGS).
 Part-time study schedules change when written preliminary examination requirements must be met and need to be approved in advance by the Director of Graduate Studies (DGS).

-Upon successful completion of the Written Preliminary Examination requirement listed above, the DGS Assistant electronically records and submits the results to the Graduate School.
+Upon successful completion of the Written Preliminary Examination requirement listed above, the Grad Program Coordinator electronically records and submits the results to the Graduate School.

 The Ph.D.
 Preliminary Written Examinations are given twice each year, once before the start of fall semester, and again in the late spring.
 Each individual examination lasts four hours.